-This condition most often results from nerve damage caused by diabetes.
-People whose blood sugar levels have not been controlled well for 15 to 20 years are more likely to develop Charcot foot.
+This condition most often results from nerve damage (peripheral neuropathy) caused by type 1 or type 2 diabetes.
+People whose blood sugar levels have not been controlled well are more likely to develop Charcot foot.

 Early signs of Charcot foot include redness, swelling, and increased temperature of the foot.
 A skin sore or infection may be present.
 Later, the foot becomes unstable and deformed.